Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

-Formulating control in terms of Koopman eigenfunctions motivates additional work to understand how controllability and observability in these coordinates relate to properties of the nonlinear system.
+Formulating control in terms of Koopman eigenfunctions requires a change of perspective as the control objective may now be defined in eigenfunctions coordinates.
+Eigenfunctions characterize, e.g., geometric properties of the system, such as fixed points and limit cycles, as particular level sets, and the control objective can be equivalently formulated to steer the system towards these objects.
+Further, particular eigenfunctions represent coherent structures, i.e. persistent features of the system, which have been targeted in control for a long time.
+However, the specific selection of eigenfunctions to control and their interpretation regarding specific control goals remains an open problem.
+Nevertheless, it may still be possible to formulate the control in the original state space, e.g. by incorporating the state as observables, modifying the state weight matrix appropriately, or by learning an approximation of the inverse mapping~\cite{kawahara2016nips}, which can be more easily incorporated in the context of model predictive control.
+This also motivates additional work to understand how controllability and observability in these coordinates relate to properties of the nonlinear system.
 The degree of observability and controllability will generally vary with different eigenfunctions, so that it may be possible to obtain balanced realizations.
 Moreover, classic results, such as the PBH test, indicate that multi-channel actuation may be necessary to simultaneously control different eigenfunctions corresponding to the same eigenvalue, such as the Hamiltonian energy and conserved angular momentum.
 The additional degrees of freedom arising from multi-channel inputs can also be used for eigenstructure assignment to shape Koopman eigenfunctions~\cite{hemati2017aiaa}.
 Thus, actuation may modify both the shape of coherent structures (i.e., Koopman modes associated with a particular eigenfunction) and their time dynamics.
 It may also be possible to use Koopman linear embeddings to optimize sensor and actuator placement for nonlinear systems.

 Finally, as undamped or lightly damped eigenfunctions correspond to conserved or nearly conserved quantities, there are many potential applications of the proposed control strategy.
 For example, symmetries give rise to other conserved quantities, which will likewise yield new Koopman eigenfunctions.
 In many physical systems, simultaneously controlling the system energy and angular momentum may be an important goal.
 Much of the present work was formulated with the problem of space mission design in mind.
 Energy efficient transport throughout the solar system has long driven advances in theoretical and computational dynamical systems, and may stand to benefit from control based on Koopman eigenfunctions.
 More generally, there is a broad range of applications that stand to benefit from improved nonlinear control, include self-driving cars, the control of turbulence, suppressing the spread of disease, stabilizing financial markets, human machine interfaces, prosthetics and rehabilitation, and the treatment of neurological disorders, to name only a few.